SeleniumHQ/mobile-spec/spec-draft.md

 support, the server must have the following endpoints:

 * GET /session/:sessionid/contexts
+    * returns an array of strings representing available contexts, e.g.
+      'WEBVIEW', or 'NATIVE'
+* GET /session/:sessionid/context
+    * returns one of:
+    * a string representing the current context
+    * `null`, representing the default context ("no context")
 * POST /session/:sessionid/context
+    * accepts one of:
+    * a string representing an available context
+    * `null`, signifying a return to the default context

 The first endpoint must return a possibly-empty array of strings.
 Each string must be the arbitrary name of an available context, e.g., one of possibly